Skip to main content

 Strategic exercise can complement hormonal interventions by modulating metabolic responses and supporting cardiovascular health.

 Exercise plays a significant role in managing the physiological responses to these therapies.
-Resistance training, for instance, can enhance the anabolic effects of testosterone, promoting greater gains in lean and bone density.
+Resistance training, for instance, can enhance the anabolic effects of testosterone, promoting greater gains in lean muscle mass and bone density.
 This modality also improves insulin sensitivity, which is beneficial given that hormonal changes can sometimes influence glucose metabolism.

 Exercise Modalities for Hormonal Support